Rajspeaks/Deep-Learning-Approach-to-Bengali-Word-Embedding-using-BengaliWord2Vec-from-BNLP/README.md

 ## What is Word Embedding?

 A word embedding is a learned representation for text where words that have the same meaning have a similar representation.
-It is this approach to representing words and documents that may be considered one of the key breakthroughs of deep learning on challenging natural language processing problems
+It is this approach to representing words and documents that may be considered one of the key breakthroughs of deep learning on challenging natural language processing problems.

 ### What is Word2Vec?